 In 1962, probably partly from the proceeds of an insurance pay off from a fire at the Marimba, Mike Jeffery opened the Club A’Gogo in collaboration with another local businessman/entrepreneur called Ray Grehan who, at the time was the sales manager for a company named Automaticket.

 The Club A’Gogo was situated on the top floor in a building on Percy Street in Newcastle’s Haymarket area above a canteen used by Newcastle Corporation bus crews.
-The Handyside Arcade, another well known land mark of the era, was part of the same block.
+Another well known land mark of the era, The Handyside Arcade or Arcadia as it was sometimes called, was part of the same block.
 These buildings have long since been demolished and in their place stands the Eldon Garden Shopping Centre.

 When the Gogo first opened, Mike Jeffery booked a lot of the same bands and musicians that had played at the Marimba and the Downbeat such as the Emcee 5, the Invaders, Tommy Henderson and Alan Price.